 The right automation solution can be integrated into an existing process to save time and money.
 Sample recruiting activities that can be automated include:

 Recruiting is a complex task that can be time-consuming and costly regardless of the role you are trying to fill.
 Integrating AI into the recruiting process has demonstrated great promise across industries.
-Michaels, an arts and crafts supplies store, decided to run a recruitment automation pilot program to address the behaviors of new candidates.
+One Southwest retailer, decided to run a recruitment automation pilot program to address the behaviors of new candidates.
 The outcomes of the pilot program were astounding, producing faster interviews, shorter time to hire, more responsive candidates, and a decrease in cost per hire.
-Dorothy Martin, a talent acquisition operations consultant with Michael’s explains, “Recognizing a shift in candidate engagement behavior away from picking up the phone to text messaging required an upgrade in our recruiting tools.
+A talent acquisition operations consultant with the company explains, “Recognizing a shift in candidate engagement behavior away from picking up the phone to text messaging required an upgrade in our recruiting tools.
 The outcome of adopting an interactive nature of conversational recruiting transformed our conversion of an applicant to hire by 3X.”

 Hotel brand, Hilton, experienced an immediate improvement in their recruiter productivity, applicant experience, and a reduction in time to fill positions by incorporating natural language technology and AI.
 Hilton recruiters have saved so much time with recruiting automation that they have been able to shift from routine tasks to candidate nurturing and onboarding activities.

 Recruiting new team members for a mom-and-pop, a medium-sized business (SMB), or at a large enterprise corporation is an integral part of overall business success and growth strategies.
 However, companies struggle with losing top candidates for a myriad of reasons including: